Action News investigation leads to federal charges in alleged bogus businesses case

 The defendants are charged with conspiracy to commit wire fraud.
 They face up to 20 years in prison and substantial fines if convicted.
 Sami says it's about time the wheels of justice turned.

-"To see the federal government do something about it, I enjoy seeing that and I respect it," said Sami.
+"To see the federal government do something about it, I enjoy seeing that and I respect that," said Sami.

 Action News reached out to the attorneys representing the three men.
 So far they've had no comment.